SmartDataProjects/dynamo-docs/installation.rst

    and see whether the certificate is valid under the 'Validity' printout.

 #.
 Copy grants template for mysql to default location and edit the contents.
-Default configuration should work for most cases.

-Copy `dynamo/mysql/grants.json.template` to `dynamo/mysql/grants.json` and enter the user passwords.
-This file specifies what user accounts and permissiong grants should be created on the MySQL server.
-By default, four users are created with different usage classes:
    ::

       cd dynamo
       cp mysql/grants.json.template mysql/grants.json

+   Enter the user passwords.
+This file specifies what user accounts and permission grants should be created on the MySQL server.
+By default, four users are created with different usage classes.

    - `dynamosrv` is the MySQL user with full access to all relevant databases.
-This is the user used by the main Dynamo server.
+This is the database user account employed by the main Dynamo server.
 The password for `dynamosrv` should not be readable by normal users.
-   - `dynamo` is the MySQL user with full access for all practical purposes running the Dynamo applications.
+   - `dynamo` is the MySQL user with full access for all practical purposes running the Dynamo applications but cannot modify the inventory content.
    - `dynamoread` is the restricted-access MySQL user designed for read-only applications.
-   - `dynamofod` is a MySQL user specialized for performing file transfer and deletion operations.
+   - `dynamofod` is the MySQL user specialized for performing file transfer and deletion operations.

    The MySQL users will be created on the fly during the installation if they do not exist already.

+   Else the default configuration should work for most cases.

 #.
 Copy `dynamo/defaults.json.template` to `dynamo/defaults.json` and edit
    - Passwords for MySQL users (three lines; must be identical to what is in grants.json)
    - X509 certificate to be used by the server user when accessing various external HTTPS REST resources (in `utils.interface.webservice:HTTPSCertKeyHandler` block).